Theuniquejimmy/GetComicsDownloader/README.md

 - `settings.json` stores your saved download folder
 - `getcomics_header.png` is a cached header image
 - Both are excluded from git via `.gitignore`

-## Roadmap Ideas

-- Bulk copy all mirror links for the selected comic
-- Keyboard shortcuts for copy/open actions
-- Optional executable build for one-click launch